manifold-systems/manifold/docs/cheatsheet.md

 ## [Meta-programming](http://manifold.systems/docs.html#manifold-in-a-nutshell)
-Gain direct, type-safe access to <i>any</i> data source.
+Gain direct, **type-safe** access to *any* type of data.
 Remove the code gen step in your build process.

 ### Resources
 Put data files in your `resource path`.